-The final decision was based off the results of the Delphi chart.
-The Delphi matrix is used by first assigning weights on a scale of 1-10 based on importance to the project to each of the criteria determined in section 2.
+The final decision is based off the Delphi matrix analysis.
+The Delphi matrix is used by assigning weights on a scale of 1-10 based on importance to the project to each of the criteria determined in section 2.
 These criteria and their weights were determined and voted on beforehand by the team.
-The seven different project alternatives were then imputed to the matrix, each team member then rated each alternate on a scale of 1-50 for how well they meet each criterion.
-This score is multiplied by the criteria weight, giving an overall score for how well an alternative appeals to each criterion.
-Finally, all the scores an alternative is assigned for each criterion are added up, the alternative with the highest total score won and thus was selected for the project.
+The seven different project alternatives were then input to the matrix, each team member then rated each alternate on a scale of 1-50 for how well they meet each criterion.
+This score is multiplied by the criteria weight, giving an overall score for how well an alternative meets each criterion.
+For each alternative, the scores for each criterion are added up, and the alternative with the highest total score was selected for the project.